Support and Redress for survivors of child sexual abuse

 The Anglican Diocese of Newcastle takes allegations of misconduct and abuse seriously.

-If you would like to speak with the Diocesan Director of Professional Standards or the Survivor Support service you can call 1800 774 945
+If you would like to speak with the Diocesan Director of Professional Standards you can call 1800 774 945

 Write confidentially to the Director of Professional Standards directly at: Anglican Diocese of Newcastle PO Box 494 Newcastle NSW, 2300